-MATH 628 Advanced Partial Differential Equations I (3 Hours): The theory of initial value and boundary value problems for hyperbolic, parabolic, and elliptic partial differential equations, with emphasis on nonlinear equations.
-Laplace's equation, heat equation, wave equation, nonlinear first-order equations, conservation laws, Hamilton-Jacobi equations, Fourier transform, Sobolev and other spaces, etc.
+MATH 628Advanced Partial Differential Equations I (3 Hours): The theory of initial value and boundary value problems for hyperbolic, parabolic, and elliptic partial differential equations, with emphasis on nonlinear equations.
+Laplace's equation, heat equation, wave equation, nonlinear first-order equations, conservation laws, Hamilton-Jacobi equations, Fourier transform, Sobolov and other spaces, etc.

-MATH 629 Advanced Partial Differential Equations II (3 Hours): The theory of boundary value and initial value problems for partial differential equations, with emphasis on nonlinear equations.
-Second-order elliptic equations, parabolic and hyperbolic equations, calculus of variations methods, additional topics selected by instructor.
+MATH 629Advanced Partial Differential Equations II (3 Hours): The theory of boundary value and initial value problems for partial differential equations, with emphasis on nonlinear equations.
+Second-order elliptic equations, parabolic and hyperbolic equations, calculus of variations methods, additional topics selected by instructor

-670 Computational MATH Methods Mathematics I (3 Hours): This course is designed to give an overview of the design, analysis and implementation of the most fundamental numerical techniques in numerical linear algebra, the interpolation of functions, and the evaluation of integrals.
+MATH 670Computational Methods in Mathematics I (3 Hours): This course is designed to give an overview of the design, analysis and implementation of the most fundamental numerical techniques in numerical linear algebra, the interpolation of functions, and the evaluation of integrals.
 This course in most part will depend on programming with MATLAB and/ or C++.
 While we present many MATLAB examples throughout the course, students are strongly advised to have some previous programming experience in any computer programming language.